GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 background script has access to all the [Chrome APIs][section-apis], as long it declares the required permissions in the `manifest.json`.

-See [Manage events with Service Workers][docs-service-worker] to learn more.
+See [Manage events with service workers][docs-service-worker] to learn more.

 ### Content scripts {: #contentScripts }